Gustav Stresemann: Foreign minister 1923–1929

-Stresemann remained as foreign minister in the government of his successor, Wilhelm Marx from the Centre Party.
-He remained foreign minister for the rest of his life in eight successive governments ranging from the centre-right to the centre-left.
-As foreign minister, Stresemann had numerous achievements.
-His first notable achievement was the Dawes Plan of 1924, which reduced Germany's overall reparations commitment and reorganized the Reichsbank.
-He appointed Hjalmar Schacht as the new President of the Reichsbank, who implemented the Dawes Plan and ended Weimar hyperinflation despite his reservations over Germany's growing foreign debt under Stresemann's economic policies.
-The successful negotiation of the Dawes Plan provided hope for Streseman's foreign policy strategy emphasizing Germany's remaining economic soft power, since the creator of the plan Owen D. Young was the chairman of General Electric and a major trading partner with the German firm AEG.
+Stresemann remained as foreign minister in the government of his successor, Wilhelm Marx from the Centre Party, and for the rest of his life in seven additional successive governments ranging from the centre-right to the centre-left.
+His first notable achievement was the Dawes Plan of 1924, which reduced Germany's overall reparations commitment, reorganized the Reichsbank and ended the occupation of the Ruhr.
+With President Friedrich Ebert, he secured the appointment of Hjalmar Schacht as the new president of the Reichsbank.
+Schacht implemented the Dawes Plan and managed the successful effort to end hyperinflation, despite his reservations about Germany's growing foreign debt under Stresemann's economic policies.
+The successful negotiation of the Dawes Plan provided hope for Stresemann's foreign policy strategy emphasizing Germany's remaining economic soft power, since the co-author of the plan, Owen D. Young, was the chairman of General Electric and a major trading partner with the German firm AEG.

-After Sir Austen Chamberlain became British Foreign Secretary, Stresemann wanted a British guarantee to France and Belgium, as the Anglo-American guarantee had fallen due to the United States' refusal to ratify the Treaty of Versailles.
-Stresemann later wrote: "Chamberlain had never been our friend.
+After Sir Austen Chamberlain became British Foreign Secretary, Stresemann sought a British guarantee of Germany's post-war border with France and Belgium.
+The issue remained unresolved because a prospective Anglo-American guarantee had not been implemented due to the United States' failure to ratify the Treaty of Versailles.
+Stresemann later wrote, "Chamberlain had never been our friend.
 His first act was to attempt to restore the old Entente through a three-power alliance of England, France and Belgium, directed against Germany.
-German diplomacy faced a catastrophic situation".
+German diplomacy faced a catastrophic situation."

-Stresemann conceived the idea that Germany would guarantee her western borders and pledge never to invade Belgium and France again, along with a guarantee from Britain that they would come to Germany's aid if attacked by France.
-Germany was in no position at the time to attack, as Stresemann wrote to the Crown Prince: "The renunciation of a military conflict with France has only a theoretical significance, in so far as there is no possibility of a war with France".
-Stresemann negotiated the Locarno Treaties with Britain, France, Italy, and Belgium.
-On the third day of negotiations, Stresemann explained Germany's demands to the French Foreign Secretary, Aristide Briand.
-As Stresemann recorded, Briand "almost fell off his sofa, when he heard my explanations".
-Stresemann said that Germany alone should not make sacrifices for peace; European countries should cede colonies to Germany; the disarmament control commission should leave Germany; the Anglo-French occupation of the Rhineland should be ended; and Britain and France should disarm as Germany had done.
-The Treaties were signed in October 1925 at Locarno.
-Germany officially recognized the post-World War I western border for the first time, was guaranteed peace with France, and was promised admission to the League of Nations and evacuation of the last Allied occupation troops from the Rhineland.